Code-the-Dream-School/python-200/lessons/01_analysis_intro/06_pipelines.md

 This process is especially common in organizations that rely on large volumes of structured data for **reporting, dashboards, and business intelligence**.

 ### How ETL Pipelines Differ from General Data Pipelines
-- **ETL pipelines** are a **subset of data pipelines**:

 Every ETL pipeline is a data pipeline, but not every data pipeline follows the ETL structure.

-- Some data pipelines may **skip transformation** entirely, moving raw data from one location to another (Extract → Load).
+Some pipelines may move raw data directly from one location to another (Extract → Load) without any transformation, while others follow an ELT approach (Extract, Load, Transform), where transformations occur after loading—usually inside a warehouse or lake.

-- Others use an **ELT approach** (Extract, Load, Transform), where data is first moved into a data lake or warehouse in raw form, and transformations happen later within that system.
+ETL pipelines are typically used when structured data needs to be cleaned and standardized before storage, whereas broader data pipelines may handle real-time streams, machine learning models, or automated event triggers.

 ### Example

-- A company collecting sales data from multiple regional databases might use an **ETL pipeline** to pull all sales records (Extract), clean and standardize currencies and formats (Transform), and then store them in a central warehouse (Load) for unified reporting.
+Imagine a company collecting sales data from multiple regional databases.
+An ETL pipeline would pull all sales records (Extract), clean and standardize currency formats (Transform), and store them in a central data warehouse (Load) for unified reporting.

-In short, ETL pipelines are designed for **structured data preparation**, while general **data pipelines** can include a broader range of workflows, such as real-time streaming, machine learning model deployment, or automated alerts.
+In short, ETL pipelines focus on **structured data preparation**, while general data pipelines can power many other workflows, from streaming to predictive modeling.

 ## Pipeline Tools in Python